 \subsection{Implementation Details}

 \tinytit{Models and Baselines} We evaluate our method on a diverse set of recent MLLMs with different capacities.
-Specifically, we consider Qwen2-VL~\cite{wang2024qwen2} (2B, 7B), Qwen2.5-VL~\cite{bai2025qwen25vltechnicalreport} (3B, 7B, 32B), Qwen3-VL~\cite{bai2025qwen3} (4B, 8B), and Intern3.5-VL~\cite{wang2025internvl3} (4B, 8B, 38B).
-These models span multiple architectures and parameter scales, providing a broad set of off-the-shelf models for evaluation.
+Specifically, we consider Qwen2-VL~\cite{wang2024qwen2} (2B, 7B), Qwen2.5-VL~\cite{bai2025qwen25vltechnicalreport} (3B, 7B, 32B), Qwen3-VL~\cite{bai2025qwen3} (4B, 8B), and InternVL3.5~\cite{wang2025internvl3} (4B, 8B, 38B).
+These models span multiple architectures and parameter scales, providing a broad set of models.

-\tit{Retrieval Pipeline} In the KB-VQA experiments, we adopt a cross-modal entity retrieval pipeline to obtain relevant knowledge for a given input image.
-Following~\cite{yang2025omgm}, each Wikipedia entity of the knowledge base is represented by a concise textual summary.
-All entity summaries are embedded using the textual encoder of EVA-CLIP~\cite{sun2024eva}.
-Given an input image, we encode it using the visual encoder and perform image-to-text similarity search via inner-product matching using FAISS~\cite{johnson2019billion}.
-The top-$n$ retrieved entities, with $n=3$ in our experiments, are concatenated to form the textual context provided to the MLLM.
+\tit{Retrieval Pipeline} We adopt a cross-modal entity retrieval pipeline to retrieve relevant knowledge for each input image.
+Following~\citet{yang2025omgm}, each Wikipedia entity in the knowledge base is represented by a concise textual summary.
+We encode all entity summaries using the EVA-CLIP text encoder~\cite{sun2024eva}.
+Given an input image, we obtain its representation with the EVA-CLIP visual encoder and perform image-to-text retrieval through inner-product similarity search with FAISS~\cite{johnson2019billion}.
+The top-$n$ retrieved documents are concatenated to form the textual context provided to the MLLM, with $n=3$ in our experiments.
+When re-ranking is enabled, we retrieve the top-$3$ documents and retain the top-$5$ sections for answer generation.

-\tit{Evidence Selection} During the generation of the first token, we analyze attention patterns across different decoder layer ranges, selecting modality-specific subsets corresponding to where MLLMs typically process each modality.
-Prior work shows that deeper layers rely more heavily on textual cues when producing the final answer, whereas visual grounding signals tend to emerge in intermediate layers~\cite{kang2025your,liu2025selfelicit,jiang2025devils}.
-Attention sinks, in contrast, appear throughout the network.

-Based on these observations, we compute textual relevance from the deeper layers denoted as \(L_{\text{txt}}\), corresponding to the final half of the decoder.
-Visual relevance is estimated from the intermediate layers \(L_{\text{vis}}\), where cross-modal grounding signals are most prominent.
-Attention sink detection is performed over the same intermediate range, setting \(L_{\text{sink}} = L_{\text{vis}}\), as sink activations are consistently observable in this portion of the network.
+\tit{Evidence Selection} During generation of the first output token, we analyze attention patterns across different decoder layer ranges, selecting modality-specific subsets corresponding to where MLLMs typically process each modality.
+Prior work indicates that textual evidence is primarily consolidated in deeper layers, whereas visual grounding emerges in intermediate layers~\cite{kang2025your,liu2025selfelicit,jiang2025devils}.
+Attention sinks, instead, may arise throughout the network.
+Accordingly, we estimate textual relevance from the second half of the decoder layers, denoted by $L_{\text{txt}}$.
+Following~\citet{compagnoni2025reag}, we use spaCy for lightweight target-object extraction.
+Visual relevance is computed over the middle half of the decoder, spanning one-quarter to three-quarters of the total depth and denoted by $L_{\text{vis}}$.
+We perform sink detection over the same intermediate range, setting $L_{\text{sink}} = L_{\text{vis}}$. $D_\text{sink}$ is found following~\citet{kang2026see}.